MattClarkson/BARD/README.md

    1. provides a modified VTK camera that uses the calibrated intrinsic parameters
    1. moves the VTK camera according to a registration transformation from 3D reference model coordinates to 2D coordinates of ArUco markers
    1. tracks a single pointer, made using a separate ArUco marker
+   1. includes pivot calibration to create a pointer object
+   1. includes Procrustes analysis to register models to world coordinates

 Build Instructions
 ------------------